MadebyYeza/Shitty_ass_calc/README.md

 You can run the calculator directly by double-clicking the shitty_ass_calc.exe file.
 It’s exactly the same as the .py version — just pre-packed for convenience.

+#### ⚠️ About the Executable (.exe)

+When opening shitty_ass_calc.exe, Windows may show a warning saying the file is “risky” or from an unknown publisher.

+✅ Don’t worry — this is normal for self-made programs.
+The .exe is completely safe and identical to the Python script.

+Tip: Click “More info → Run anyway” to start the calculator.
 ---

 ### 🧠 Why It Exists